-Addition of Allocated and Previously Apportioned Income to Indiana Treatment of Partnership Income
+Addition of Allocated and Previously Apportioned Income to Indiana Treatment of Partnership Income disregarding ownership requirements.

-The corporate partner's and the partnership's activities might constitute a unitary business under established standards, disregarding ownership requirements.
 If so, the business income of the unitary business attributable to Indiana is determined by the single-factor apportionment formula.
 The formula consists of the corporate partner's share of the partnership's sales for any partnership year ending within or with the corporate partner's income year.
 The partner's proportionate shares of all the partnership's (unapportioned) state income taxes and charitable contributions and other required modifications are added back to determine the partner's AGI.